 ASE A3 Manual Drive Train and Axles

-6. A vehicle is making a clicking sound while making U-turns.
-Technician A says an outer CV joint is faulty and should be inspected before replacement.
-Technician B says if the CV joint fails visual inspection and water and dirt have intruded past its rubber boot, it can be repaired by replacing the protective boot with a CV boot replacement kit.
+6. A vehicle is clicking while making U-turns.
+Technician A says an outer CV joint could be the cause.
+Technician B says if water and dirt have intruded past its rubber boot, it can be repaired by replacing the lubrication and protective boot with a CV boot replacement kit.
 Who is correct?

 • A. Technician A